 - Using fresh ingredients and never preparing or serving food past its expiration date

 - Accurately labelling any potential allergens in your food such as dairy, gluten, and nuts

 From an insurance perspective, having restaurant insurance with a good general liability policy can help protect your business from the cost of product liability claims.

 PROTECT YOUR BUSINESS WITH RESTAURANT INSURANCE

 It’s important to remember that while there are many ways to reduce the amount of risk your restaurant faces, there’s really no way to completely eliminate it.
 Accidents can and do happen, after all.
 The only way to truly protect your restaurant from the cost of liability claims is to protect it with restaurant insurance.

 If you haven’t already, consider FLIP’s restaurant insurance program.
-For just $299 a year, you can protect your business with up to $2 million in general and product liability as well as up to $10,000 in business personal property coverage.
+You can protect your business with up to $2 million in general and product liability as well as up to $10,000 in business personal property coverage.
 If you need extra protection, FLIP offers increased limits and additional policy options for added coverage.

 Getting covered with FLIP takes 10 minutes or less… so what are you waiting for?
 Gain the peace of mind you need by protecting your restaurant with FLIP today.